 Waste streams of importance in terms of potential volume or concentration are:

-PUR foams for the production of automotive and upholstery applications, in the case of c-pentaBDE;
+PUR foams used e.g. for applications in the transport sector and upholstery, in the case of c-pentaBDE;

 ABS polymers used for casings of electrical and electronic equipment, in the case of c-octaBDE;

-Solid wastes from the dismantling of electrical and electronic waste and the recycling of waste plastics;
+Solid wastes (in particular plastics) from electrical and electronic equipment, vehicles, aircrafts, trains and ships, construction and demolition, textiles and furniture.

-Sludge and wastewater from municipal treatment plants; and
+Sludge and wastewater from municipal treatment plants, contaminated soil; and

 Landfill leachate.